sim4444/Linux_Assignment_3_Part_2/README.md

 - I cloned the provided files into directory of my host machine(my laptop).

+## Setting up a server with a cloud-config script:
 - When I edited file "cloud-config.yaml", I made name and primary_group as "web", added my public SSH key, shell is /bin/bash to make sure that regular user "web' has bash set as their login shell.
 Groups is sudo to make web user a member of the sudo group.

 The below command in cloud-config.yaml with PermitRootLogin no in the /etc/ssh/sshd_config file disables root access via SSH: